Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case: Introduction

 Let us comment the relation of our results to the available literature.
 In Theorems~\ref{thm:A}--\ref{thm:D} we consider a wide class of $N$-periodically modulated Jacobi parameters satisfying regularity conditions expressed in terms of the total variation of certain sequences.
 In the case $N = 1$, the most general class of Jacobi parameters has been studied in the articles \cite{Motyka2014,Motyka2015} where $\calD_1$-type condition has been combined with $\ell^1$-type condition.
 Under certain additional hypotheses, the author obtained a weaker variant of Theorem~\ref{thm:A} as well as asymptotics of generalized eigenvectors and absolute continuity of the measure $\mu$.
 However, there are no analogues of Theorems~\ref{thm:B}, \ref{thm:C} nor \ref{thm:D}.
 In a recent preprint \cite{Naboko2019} the authors proved a variant of Theorem~\ref{thm:C} for $\ell^1$-type perturbations of the sequences $a_n=(n+1)^\gamma$, $b_n = -2(n+1)^\gamma$ for $\gamma \in (0,1)$.
 Since in this context $\calD_1$-type conditions do not cover $\ell^1$-type perturbations, in Section \ref{sec:9} we generalize Theorems~\ref{thm:A}--\ref{thm:D} to $\ell^1$-type perturbations of sequences satisfying $\calD_1$-type conditions.
 In particular, our class of Jacobi parameters properly contains those investigated in \cite{Motyka2014, Motyka2015, Naboko2019}, see Section~\ref{sec:10:1} for details.
-Let us mention that the method how do we treat $\ell^1$-type perturbations is based on more general principles.
-We believe that $\ell^1$-type perturbations are rather straightforward to obtain provided that one has a good understanding of the unperturbed sequences.
+Moreover, the way we deal with $\ell^1$-type perturbations may have applications beyond the current setup.
+We also believe that $\ell^1$-type perturbations are rather straightforward to obtain provided that one has a good understanding of the unperturbed sequences.
 For this reason we consider $\calD_1$-type regularity as genuinely more natural.
 Lastly, in the case $N > 1$, only specific \emph{examples} have been studied for $N = 2$ giving variants of Theorem \ref{thm:A} and the absolute continuity of the measure $\mu$ with a help of subordinacy theory, see Section \ref{sec:10:2} for details.